If you live somewhere in North America, you’re now approaching your two-month anniversary of being in lockdown.

 How this message gets developed and delivered will require some tact, but schools do have a responsibility to ensure students are aware of this reality so they can make informed decisions.
-Your social channels, content outreach and conversational marketing tools are your lifelines here – as they can provide the immediacy and wide reach that an ever-changing situation demands.
+Your social channels, content outreach and conversational marketing tools are your lifelines here as they can provide the immediacy and wide reach that the current ever-changing situation demands.

-5. The value and esteem for higher education could rise.
+5. The value and esteem for higher ed could rise.

 Recently, the newly appointed University of Winnipeg Chancellor Barb Gamey said, “…there is a direct link between the education level of a society and its economic, health and social success.”
 (Full disclosure, as president and CEO of Payworks, Barb is also a client of our parent agency, McKim)